ljunggren/boozang-docs/README.md

 The content policy contains several advanced features.
-Nevertheless, spending some time here to fine-tune the project can increase the stability of tests and also speed-up test creation significantly.
+Nevertheless, spending some time here to fine-tune the project can increase the stability of tests and also speed up test creation significantly.

 ###### Ignore validation on pop window

-When checked, any pop windows (alerts, prompts, confirm pop up dialogs) will not be verified by Boozang.
+When checked, any pop windows (alerts, prompts, confirm pop-up dialogs) will not be verified by Boozang.
 When un-checked, Boozang will add an assertion during recording based on pop windows that appeared.
-On playing back the tests, Boozang will make sure that the same pop windows appear as during the recording, and fail the test otherwise.
+On playing back the tests, Boozang will make sure that the same pop windows appear as during the recording and fail the test otherwise.

 ###### Ignore Classes